 Kinetic guns and homemade bombs struck the missionaries from every side.
 I was held tight by my owner—a sergeant with commendations for his successful defense of a leaky pipeline—but he didn't fire me once.
 His time was spent yelling for an orderly retreat, pleading with his youngsters to find sure targets before they hit the buildings with hypersonic rounds.
 But despite those good smart words, the patrol got itself trapped.
-There was a genuine chance that one of them might die, and that's what those devout men encased in body armor and faith decided to pray: Clasping hands, they opened channels to the Almighty, begging for thunder to be sent down on the infidels.
+There was a genuine chance that one of them might die, and that's when those devout men encased in body armor and faith decided to pray: Clasping hands, they opened channels to the Almighty, begging for thunder to be sent down on the infidels.

 The Almighty is what used to be called the Internet—an American child reclaimed totally back in 2027.